AgileVentures/av-static-website/source/blog_articles/2017-10-04-av-ecosystem-review-slack-service-cucumber-regressions.html.markdown

 cucumber features/twitter.feature:32 # Scenario: Event going live with valid livestream causes tweets of hangout link and youtube link to be sent
 ```

-Do the Specs are all green, and the cukes that are failing are all hitting this issue of a double leaking from one example to another ..., and they pass individually, and I can't see any mention of "Logger" in the step definitions.
+So the specs are all green, and the cukes that are failing are all hitting this issue of a double leaking from one example to another ..., and they pass individually, and I can't see any mention of "Logger" in the step definitions.
 Weird.
-I trace through the stack trace above and again see no mention of a double :logger being created anywhere ... no mention of any doubles anywhere in the cuke step definitions.
+I trace through the stack trace above and again see no mention of a `double :logger` being created anywhere ... no mention of any doubles anywhere in the cuke step definitions.
 Something from factoryGirl?
 No mention of doubles there ...
-I try running all the live_event.feature cukes together and yes, the error recurrs.
+I try running all the `live_event.feature` cukes together and yes, the error recurrs.
 So the first scenario passes:

 ```
   Background: